 It depends.
 When a student with migraine headaches wants to start birth control pills, they will be asked for more information about their headaches.
 For those who have an "aura" (i.e. a neurologic symptom that precedes the headache), a deeper discussion will take place about the risks of contraceptive use.
 While there is a very small risk of blood clots or stroke in all people who use hormonal contraception, studies indicate that risk may be greater in people with migraines with aura.

 All undergraduate students can be seen by the physician, nurse practitioner, nurse, and short-term counseling for free.
 There are charges for some services such as laboratory tests and medications.
 The fee schedule is on our website.
 However, no student is ever denied needed care due to an inability to pay.

 You should have received information about the student health insurance program.
 Please note that it should be used as a “secondary” insurance.
 Family insurance should be used as the primary insurance.

 If part or all of the bill is not covered by the primary insurance it should be submitted to the college insurance.

-If you have not received a message from the Health Center about your lab test results within a week, you can call the Health Center to request that information.
+If you have not received a message from the Health and Wellness Center about your lab test results within a week, you can call the Health and Wellness Center to request that information.

-Ideally each patient should be told at the end of the visit that if they feel worse or there is no improvement in a reasonable period of time, to return or call.
+Ideally each patient should be told at the end of the visit that if they feel worse or there is no improvement in a reasonable period of time they should call.